English Learner Identification

 Phone: 919-967-8211, extension 28241

-In addition to the ELP assessment, CHCCS administers a math assessment (available in multiple languages) to assist with appropriate math placement within each school.
+In addition to the ELP assessment, CHCCS administers a math assessment (available in multiple languages) to assist in identifying possible gaps in education in the area of math.

 Conducting Parent Interview/Other Pertinent Data: